AcTePuKc/TTS-WebUI-PySide6/planning.md

 - Include `requirements.uv.toml` for UV-based installs and an `install_torch.py` script for selecting the correct PyTorch build.
 - Added a lightweight `Dockerfile.server` to run the FastAPI server as a container.
 - Created `run_pyside.sh` and `run_pyside.bat` to launch the new GUI.
+- Added dedicated `requirements.in` and `requirements.lock.txt` for the PySide6 GUI.